nenovrak/The-Arrowhead-Framework-Quick-Reference/definitions/service.md

 ==================

 The Arrowhead Framework has a [service oriented architecture (SOA)](https://en.wikipedia.org/wiki/Service-oriented_architecture).
-Yes, it is interesting to ask people what is a service.
+Yet, it is interesting to ask people what is a service.

 We here consider three incarnations of a service: in real life, in memory and in messages or payloads.